-- 1. Put the burner heads in place as shown below.
-The locating tab on the burner head goes in the keyed hole as shown. - Put the burner rings on the burner heads as shown below.
+- Put the burner head in place as shown below.
+The locating tab on the burner head goes in the keyed hole as shown. - 2.
+Put the burner ring on the burner head as shown.
 Match the tabs on the bottom of the ring to the slots on the burner head.
 Twist each ring back and forth slightly to make sure it is properly seated. - 3.
-Put the burner caps on top of the burner rings.
+Put the burner cap on top of the burner ring.
 The ridge around the bottom edge of the cap goes around the top of the burner ring.